 The issuing institution will send name, total, and bank account and routing numbers to the receiving institution.
 When a wire transfer comes into the receiving institution, usually an employee needs to go through a few simple steps to confirm and complete the transfer.

-Wire transfers are faster than checks, large deposits, and ACH transfers
+Wire transfers vs. ACH transfers

 Information required to send a wire transfer

-Before you contact your bank to initiate a wire transfer, gather the information listed below about your recipient and their bank in order to avoid delays:
+Before you contact your bank to initiate a bank wire transfer, gather the information listed below about your recipient and their bank in order to avoid delays:

 - Full name and address

 - Bank name, address, and telephone number

 - Bank account number and account type (e.g., checking or savings)